Blake Painter: ‘Deadliest Catch’ Star Reportedly Found Dead At Home

 Blake Painter, 38, is reportedly dead.
 The Deadliest Catch star was found inside his Oregon home, according to TMZ, after a friend contacted police when they didn’t hear from Painter for a few days.
 When officers arrived at his Oregon home, they allegedly discovered Painter had been dead for several days.
 The cause of death is unknown at this time.
 However, police reportedly found substances inside Painter’s home, which will be tested for possible narcotics.
 While prescription pills were also found, it’s unclear if they were a factor in Painter’s death.

 An autopsy and toxicology test will eventually be done to determine the official cause of death.
 No foul play is suspected in Painter’s death, according to the report.
 Painter was the caption of the F/V Maverick on Deadliest Catch, which airs on Discovery Channel.
-Painter eventually quit the show after its third season.
+Painter, a known expert crab fisherman, appeared in the hit documentary series from 2006 until 2007, during seasons 2 and 3.
+He eventually quit the show after appearing on its third season, according to reports.

 This story is still developing…